First-party device IDs in Web SDK

 Once an FPID cookie is set, its value can be fetched and sent to Adobe as event data is collected.
 Collected FPIDs are used as seeds to generate ECIDs, which continue to be the primary identifiers in Adobe Experience Cloud applications.

-ID formatting requirements
+First-party device ID formatting requirements formatting-requirements

-The Platform Edge Network only accepts IDs that comply with the UUIDv4 format.
+The Edge Network only accepts IDs that comply with the UUIDv4 format.
 Device IDs that are not in UUIDv4 format will be rejected.

 Generation of a UUID will almost always result in a unique, random ID, with the probability of a collision occurring being negligible.
 UUIDv4 cannot be seeded using IP addresses or any other personal identifiable information (PII).
 UUIDs are ubiquitous and libraries can be found for virtually every programming language to generate them.